marcusolsson/obsidian-plugin-docs/docs/settings.md

 ## Save and load the settings object

-The `Plugin` class exposes two methods that can help us: `loadData`, and `saveData`.
+The `Plugin` class exposes two methods that can help: `loadData`, and `saveData`.
 Together they provide an easy way to store and retrieve data from disk.
-Here, we've created two helper methods that'll make it easier to use them from other parts of the plugin.
+The example has two helper methods that'll make it easier to use them from other parts of the plugin.

 ```ts
 export default class ExamplePlugin extends Plugin {